 NOTE: Under a maximum loaded vehicle condition, gross axle weight ratings (GAWRs) for the front and rear axles must not be exceeded.
-For further information on GAWRs, vehicle loading, and trailer towing, refer to "Vehicle Loading" in this section.
+For further information on GAWRs, vehicle loading, and trailer towing, refer to "Vehicle Loading" in the "Starting And Operating" section of this manual.